 Can we do an X chromosome test with cousins?

 Consent is the agreement you give to the laboratory to use your DNA for the purpose of carrying out a genetic analysis.
-It is mandatory if you wish to take a fraternity test.
+It is mandatory if you wish to take a sibling test.
 Consent can only be given explicitly by an adult and fully lucid person.
-This agreement must be drafted after having received informed information about the outcomes of the test, through a contract or a consent form.
+This agreement must be drafted after having received information about the outcomes of the test, through a contract or a consent form.